gbif/ssg-gb23/content/01_programme/en.md

 **Executive Committee meeting**
 Time: 17:00-19:00
 Room: To be confirmed
-Post-GB meeting of the GBIF Executive Committee.
-Open to Executive Committee members.
-*Open only to committee members.*
+*Post-GB meeting of the GBIF Executive Committee.
+Open only to committee members.*

-### Thursday, 27 October
+### Thursday, 27 October 2016

 **SiBBr Symposium**
 Time: 09:00-17:00
 Venue: CNPq Auditorium (National Council for Scientific and Technological Development - CNPq) *Open to the public.*

-### Friday, 28 October
+### Friday, 28 October 2016

 **Excursion**
 Time: All day event